DarkWoodX/crossaint/README.md

 Once started, Talk-to-ChatGPT displays a menu on the top right corner of the page where users can access settings (such as voice, language, and more), skip the current message, toggle voice recognition on or off, and toggle text-to-speech on or off.

 The settings menu can be seen below.
-Settings are saved in a cookie and reloaded automatically each time you activat
+Settings are saved in a cookie and reloaded automatically each time you activate the script.

+!